open-telemetry/semantic-conventions/docs/general/attributes.md

 These attributes identify network peers that are directly connected to each other.

-For IP-based communication, `network.peer.address` and `network.local.address` should be IP addresses, Unix domain socket names, or other addresses specific to network type.
+`network.peer.address` and `network.local.address` should be IP addresses, Unix domain socket names, or other addresses specific to network type.

 _Note: Specific structures and methods to obtain socket-level attributes are mentioned here only as examples.
 Instrumentations would usually use Socket API provided by their environment or sockets implementations._